-Shoot a ray through a pixel and hit wood, there’s wood there.
-Shoot a ray through a pixel and find metal, there’s metal in that area of the image.
+Trace a ray through a pixel and hit wood, there’s wood there.
+Trace a ray through a pixel and find metal, there’s metal in that area of the image.
 Simple enough.

 BUT, and this is the important part: A pixel is not one-dimensional, it’s two-dimensional.
 Basically, each pixel is a two-dimensional square.
 A bunch of the squares together is an image.

 So why is this important?
-Because a ray, or sample, that we shoot through a pixel to see what’s in the 3d scene behind is one dimensional.
-To get the average of what’s behind the entire square area of the pixel, we would have to shoot multiple rays (take multiple samples) through that and each pixel.
+Because a ray, or sample, that we trace through a pixel to see what’s in the 3d scene behind is one dimensional.
+To get the average of what’s behind the entire square area of the pixel, we would have to trace multiple rays (take multiple samples) through that and each pixel.

 With multiple rays/samples taken of that pixel, we would know that 90% of that pixel is in fact white/grey and not orange (Some is green too).
 So with multiple samples taken, we can deduct an average color for that pixel.

 So if we use only one or a low number of samples per pixel, we don’t exactly know what is behind the entire pixel, just behind the one-dimensional point that our sample was taken from.